Legislative Update: August 2020:

 - IBCs will be subject to Aliens (Licensing) Act.
 After June 30, 2021 all IBCs incorporated prior to December 1, 2018 with majority alien shareholders or directors and which hold majority shares in companies owning immovable property in Saint Lucia will need to be aware of the likelihood of forfeiture for breach under the Aliens Act.
 Licences or exemptions under the Aliens Act may need to be applied for.

 - IBCs may be subject to the Trade Licences Act, Cap 13.04 if deemed to be an alien company; provided the IBC wishes to trade with residents.
+A revised Trade Licences Act is being considered to streamline the licensing process.

 - Exemptions from withholding taxes have been modified.